transcom/mymove/docs/how-to/use-mtls-with-cac.md

 update-migrations-manifest
 ```

 Change the migration sql file update the `CN` field with your GitHub username.
-Your name and EPIDI should not be checked into git.
+Your name and EPIDI should not be checked into git (staging and experimental migration files will have your name and EPIDI).

 Example: